BestTimesToVisit.com Logo

 nature

-Wake up with the city and wander through the Turia Gardens, the former riverbed transformed into a verdant ribbon across Valencia.
-The early morning light casts a magical glow on the fountains and bridges, offering a peaceful escape before the crowds descend.
-Rent a bike for a more extensive exploration of this unique urban park.
+Wake up before the city stirs and wander through the Turia Gardens, the former riverbed transformed into a verdant ribbon across Valencia.
+As the sun climbs, the light filters through the orange trees and palm groves, offering a peaceful escape and a chance to admire the futuristic architecture of the City of Arts and Sciences from a unique perspective.

 Best time: Apr-Oct